 - Male reproductive and urogenital malformations and disorders.

 - Early puberty in females.

-The journal article summarized animal studies showing that fetal exposure to acetaminophen in rodents disrupted important hormone-based neurodevelopmental and reproductive development processes.
-This disruption resulted in:
+The journal article summarized animal studies showing that fetal exposure to acetaminophen in rodents disrupted critical hormone-based neurodevelopmental and reproductive development processes.
+This disruption resulted in the following:

 - Reduced testicular function, abnormal sperm, and decreased sexual behavior in males.

 - Reduced ovarian development and reduced fertility in females.